conda/ceps/cep-7.md

 ### In links

 Links should use the same capitalization conventions as sentences.
-Because the conda docs currently used re-structured text (RST) as a markup language, and (RST does not support nexted inline markup)[https://docutils.sourceforge.io/FAQ.html#is-nested-inline-markup-possible], documentation writers should avoid using code backtick formatting inside links.
+Because the conda docs currently used re-structured text (RST) as a markup language, and [RST does not support nexted inline markup](https://docutils.sourceforge.io/FAQ.html#is-nested-inline-markup-possible), documentation writers should avoid using code backtick formatting inside links.

 ## Alternatives